 - National Youth Council, the umbrella organization of youth associations and youth organisations;

-- the Estonian Green Movement: a non-profit organisation for environmental protection the aim of which is to improve the environmental situation in Estonia and to guide our society to sustainable, green thinking.
+- the Estonian Green Movement: a non-profit organisation for environmental protection, the aim of which is to improve the environmental situation in Estonia and guide our society towards sustainable, green thinking.

 The general distribution of responsibilities

-The responsibility for youth's contribution to global processes of policy-making, implementation and follow-up, including youth cooperation at the global level is divided between the central government and non-governmental organizations.
+Responsibility for the youth contribution to global processes of policy-making, implementation and follow-up, including youth cooperation at the global level, is divided between central government and non-governmental organizations.

-Local governments are vested with the primary responsibility for the youth work provision, which might include activities on global issues, however, it is not obligatory.
-The regional (county) governments were abolished on 1.01.2018.
+Local governments are vested with the primary responsibility for youth work provision, which might include activities on global issues; however, it is not obligatory.
+The regional (county) governments were abolished on 1 January 2018.

 There is a mechanism established to ensure harmonized policy-making and implementation, which also covers the area of youth and global issues.
 The central position in this mechanism - approving the propositions to develop a policy document or to change the existing one, monitoring the implementation through approving the action plans and their reports, monitoring the cooperation and in case of need initiating the cooperation - is granted to the Government and the Government Office.